-- Oral pain medication: Some people may get oral pain medication (medication that’s swallowed).
+- Oral pain medication: Some people may get oral pain medication (medication they swallow).

 During Your Surgery

-You will lie on your side on the operating table.
-You will get anesthesia (medication to make you sleep).
+You’ll lie on your side on the operating table.
+You’ll get anesthesia (medication to make you sleep).
 Once you’re asleep, your surgeon will make the following incisions:

 - An incision on your back below one of your shoulder blades.
 This will let your surgeon reach your lung.